JacekKorta/proj_serwis/README.md

 ### Actual status
 almost done, on production,
 TODO:
--refactor code
+- refactor code
--more tests
+- more tests
--"Issue" and "Delayed payments" statistics
+- "Issue" and "Delayed payments" statistics
+- error mail to admin
+- mail in separate thread
 ### References
-Inspired "The Flask Mega-Tutorial" from https://blog.miguelgrinberg.com
+Inspired "The Flask Mega-Tutorial" from https://blog.miguelgrinberg.com "Front" :) is from w3schools tutorials